Extracts from Lars von Trier’s diary of the filming of The Idiots, my translation. Published in Danish by Gyldendal in

 25th of June.
 Ecstatic film joy!
 Yes, that probably covers it … We started by shooting the taxi scene, where Karen drives from Søllerød Inn out to Rockwool, however absurd that sounds.
 We couldn’t shoot these first days in chronological order, though we’d hoped to do the whole movie that way—not that that’s a Dogma rule at all.
 But we started with that scene, and it surpassed all expectations.
 The very important moment when Henrik and Stoffer have to leave the spazzing mode and become normal people and Karen’s reaction to it I thought turned out well.
 Since there wasn’t room for the cameraman in the car, I drove it, and the actors filmed each other in some of the shots.
 It worked well and it was a fun idea for them to film each other.

 Afterwards we went to the forest and shot a fantastic scene, which turned out totally Fellinian.
 I broke with the Dogma rule about not having any aesthetics and sprinted over to that part of my childhood’s forest… it’s a strange part, because I’ve used almost all the forests and streams and God knows what out here, but precisely this part of the forest, which I think of as the most poetic and almost Japanese part, I’ve never used.
 I naturally steered towards it, as I’d do on any ordinary walk, and it’s a tiny little pine wood with green grass on the ground, and we were blessed with a windy day.
-The scene was originally meant to be shot in sunshine, with Nana lying down sunning herself, so it only gets funnier when she asks for suntan lotion on a shitty grey day—it gets even more absurd to rub mayonnaise all over yourself and all that.
+The scene was originally meant to be shot in sunshine, with Nana lying down sunning herself, so it only gets funnier when she asks for suntan lotion on a shitty grey day—it gets even more absurd to rub mayonnaise all over yourself and so on.